Transversal Structures in Graph Systems: A Survey: Digraph systems

 \item [\rm (i)]every system of $(n-1)$ tournaments with order $n$ contains a transversal of every orientation of the Hamilton path;

 \item [\rm (ii)] every system of $n$ tournaments with order $n$ contains a transversal of every orientation of the Hamilton cycle except possibly the directed one. \end{enumerate} \end{theorem}

 Babi{\'n}ski, Grzesik and Prorok \cite{2023BabinskiTria} studied the transversal version of Mantel's theorem in digraph systems and oriented graph systems.
-More precisely, they determined the minimum number of edges in each graph that ensure the existence of transversal transitive triangles or transversal directed triangles in digraph systems and oriented graph systems.
-Gerbner, Grzesik, Palmer and Prorok \cite{2024GerbnerDstar} determined the minimum number of edges of digraphs in a digraph system which guarantees the existence of any rainbow directed star.
+More precisely, they determined the minimum number of edges in each graph that {ensures} the existence of transversal transitive triangles or transversal directed triangles in digraph systems and oriented graph systems.
+Gerbner, Grzesik, Palmer and Prorok \cite{2024GerbnerDstar} determined the minimum number of edges {required in each digraph of a digraph system that guarantees the existence of any rainbow directed star.}

 Ghouila-Houri \cite{Houri} showed that any $n$-vertex digraph with minimum semi-degree at least $n/2$ contains a directed Hamilton cycle.
 Cheng, Li, Sun and Wang \cite{Chenglisun} provided a transversal generalization of Ghouila-Houri's theorem, which solved a problem proposed by Chakraborti, Kim, Lee and Seo \cite{2024KimTour}.